yifeihuang97/Timetable2/README.md

 ## Usage:

 	1) Go to main page:
 		click on My schedule
+		**There is menu button at Right bottom corner for instructions.**

-	2) Choose a day and time you want to add on Clendar.
+	2) Choose a day and time you want to add on calendar.

-	3) Once you click it, on the “Lesson Name” input your course code and input Professor’s name.
+	3) Once you click it, insert course name, instructor name, time for course, and email of instructor.
-	   On the “Email” input the Professor’s email and save them.
+	   Click save button for save.

 	3) Go back to the main schedule grid.
-	   Choose Another date you want to add the same class If the user input same course, the app will automatically show information of Professor, Lesson Name, and Email.
+	   Choose another date you want to add schedule for class If the user input same course name, the app will automatically upload information of name of instructor, course name, and email address of instructor.
-	   There is bottom menu part going for asking Help and GoBack.

 	3) More Details will be on the "Project Architecture" file.